achow101/BitcointalkAccountPricer/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+##Disclaimer
+Although I strive to produce accurate estimates, this estimator is by far not definitive.
+It may not reflect what sellers are actually selling the accounts for.
+Furthermore, this estimator excludes specialty accounts such as Staff, Default Trust, and Satoshi.